Riprap

-Riprap (in North American English), also known as rip rap, rip-rap, shot rock, rock armour (in British English) or rubble, is human-placed rock or other material used to protect shoreline structures against scour and water, wave, or ice erosion.
+Riprap (in North American English), also known as rip rap, rip-rap, shot rock, rock armour (in British English) or rubble, is human-placed rock or other hard, heavy, unconsolidated material used to protect shoreline structures against scour and water, wave, or ice erosion.
 Riprap is used to armor shorelines, streambeds, bridge abutments, foundational infrastructure supports and other shoreline structures against erosion.
 Common rock types used include granite and modular concrete blocks.
 Rubble from building and paving demolition is sometimes used, as well as specifically designed structures called tetrapods or similar concrete blocks.

 Riprap is also used underwater to cap immersed tubes sunken on the seabed to be joined into an undersea tunnel.

+Design and installation

+Riprap design takes into account the size and gradation of the rock, the thickness of the protective layer, water flow and wave conditions, the slope being protected and the characteristics of the underlaying soil.
+Rock size is commonly described using D50, which represents the median particle size in a graded riprap mixtures.

+Riprap generally consists of a range of stone sizes rather than uniformly sized rocks.
+The stones are placed to form a stable protective layer while still allowing the water to move through the spaces between them.
+Where necessary, a granular filter layer or geotextile is installed beneath the riprap to reduce the loss of soil particles and help prevent the layer from being undermined.

+The amount of riprap required for a project depends on surface area being protected and the specified thickness of the rock layer.
+These dimensions can be used to estimate the volume of material required, while the approximate weight depends on the bulk density of the selected rock.

 Environmental effects

 Sediment effects

 Riprap causes morphological changes in the riverbeds they surround.
 One such change is the reduction of sediment settlement in the river channel, which can lead to scouring of the river bed as well as coarser sediment particles.
 This can be combatted by increasing the distance between the pieces of riprap and using a variety of sizes.

 The usage of riprap may not even stop erosion, but simply move it downstream.
 Additionally, the soil beneath the riprap can be eroded if the rock was just placed on top without any buffer between the layers such as a geotextile fabric or smaller riprap (crushed stone).